kr4uzi/ServiceNow-Guide/README.md

 - <glideRecord>.<glideElement>.toString() will always return a string even if the reference represented by <glideElement> is not set
 - only use getValue when you are absolutely certain that the field retrieving can never be empty

+Example for a single Sys ID retrieve (getValue returns null if no reference is set!)
 ```typescript
 function getOpenedBy(incidentSysId) {
   var incidentGr = new GlideRecord("incident");